Maths is Colourful – Not Black & White

 The aperiodic “hat” monotile

-Maths is also full of both historical controversies (think: when irrational numbers, 0 & complex numbers were first identified) & contemporary controversy (think: every bit of COVID-19 or political data you've ever looked at).
+Maths is also full of historical controversies.
+Think: when irrational numbers, zero & complex numbers were first identified.

 (They're designed to complement what you're already doing – NOT add more to your plate)